londonc/Stranger-Things-Christmas-Lights/README.md

   IM HERE

 Also has a random flicker/strobe to add extra creepiness.
 Helped me win an office Halloween party so there's that.
+More screen accurate colors than other examples available.

 Dependencies